grill-lab/grill-lab.github.io/projects.md

 ## Current Projects

+### TREC Conversational Assistance Track (CAsT)
+We are one of the lead organizers of the TREC CAsT track, to develop reusable benchmark collections for Conversational Information Seeking.
+Pleasee see the [CAsT website](https://treccast.ai) for details.

 ### BBC - ‘Social’ Discovery of News and Media Content for Beeb
 This is a joint project with the BBC Voice and AI group in Glasgow to research content discovery via the [Beeb Assistant](https://www.bbc.co.uk/news/technology-52891155).
 It studies how to blend grounded social dialogue techniques with task-based goals to assist discovering a wide range of BBC content.
 It will allow people to engage in conversations where they can explore topics through conversation,